substantiv

 verb

-lay aside, abandon, or leave for another"switch to a different brand of beer"
+lay aside, abandon, or leave for another

 "She switched psychiatrists"